geoffreyyip/personal-notes/css.md

 ### Box, Inline, Inline-Box

 `Inline` elements can't have fixed widths or heights.
-Unless you use `inline-box`.
+Unless you use `inline-block`.
 Then the elements can be set on the same line as other elements and have width/ height set.

 ### Margin and Padding Colors